 This bit specifies the raw interrupt state for data received and data requested (prior to masking) of the IC slave block.
-If set, an interrupt is pending; otherwise, an interrupt is not pending.
+If set, an interrupt

 Register 15: IC Slave Masked Interrupt Status (I2CSMIS), offset 0x814

 This register specifies whether an interrupt was signaled.